dumildematos/data-vizualization-angular-d3/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.

+Next, install D3 and the D3 type definitions from npm.
+Type definitions will allow TypeScript to apply type hints to the external D3 code:

+`npm install d3 && npm install @types/d3 --save-dev`

+Use the Angular CLI ng add command for updating your Angular project.

+`ng add ngx-bootstrap`
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.